 That he should continue to live eternally,

-Which explains the concern of the author of Hebrews, when he writes..
+This expense explains the concern of the author of Hebrews when he writes.

 Our sin was a legal matter that had to be transacted in the heavenly courts.
-Boaz here pictures the unfathomable love of of God that did not hesitate to do what was necessary for the possibility of obtaining us.
-Boaz in a sense gave up his first born son as well as his own inheritance foreshadowing for us what God the Father would do for us.
+Boaz here pictures the unfathomable love of God that did not hesitate to do what was necessary for the possibility of obtaining us.
+Boaz, in a sense, gave up his first-born son as well as his inheritance, foreshadowing for us what God the Father would do for us.

 Gates and the Number Ten

-Boaz went to the gate of the city where legal matters, decisions, judgements, and transactions were made, recalling that there was no king in Israel at this time.
+Boaz went to the city gate, where legal matters, decisions, judgments, and transactions took place.
+There was no king in Israel at this time.

-It is worthy of note that this was a public transaction.
-The transaction that Christ made on the cross was for all the world and heavenly realm to witness, first to establish the legal fulfillment of all that was required to claim us, and second to sport victory over the taskmaster of sin and evil resident within, ruled from the kingdom of darkness without, that staked its legal prior claim to us.
+This event was a public transaction.
+The transaction that Christ made on the cross was for all the world and the heavenly realm to witness.
+The deal was done first, to establish the legal fulfillment of all required to claim us, and second to sport victory over the taskmaster of sin and evil resident within, ruled from the kingdom of darkness without, that staked its prior legal claim to us.

-you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses, having wiped out the handwriting of requirements that was against us, which was contrary to us.
+. . . you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses, having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And He has taken it out of the way, having nailed it to the cross.
-Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it ~ Colossians 2:13-15
+Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it.

 Jesus was not ashamed to make us His own.
-He submitted Himself to ultimate public humiliation in order to do so which makes Christs demand to not be ashamed of Him so rightfully legitimate.
+He submitted Himself to ultimate public humiliation to do that.
+This reality makes Christ's demand not to be ashamed of Him so rightfully legitimate.

-whoever confesses Me before men, him I will also confess before My Father who is in heaven.
+. . . whoever confesses Me before men, him I will also confess before My Father who is in heaven.
 But whoever denies Me before men, him I will also deny before My Father who is in heaven.

 It is tempting in a culture that is hostile towards Jesus to make it a covert operation as it applies to us.